nucypher/nucypher/docs/source/support/faq.rst

 Q: When/Why does a node operator need to use ``mint`` command?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The period following stake termination or later, but before withdrawing escrowed tokens.
-Each node on the NuCypher network sends daily transactions signalling continued commitment to providing service, and to calculation of NU rewards for prior periods ("minting").
-At the final day/period of a stake, automatic minting will stop and intervention is required to complete the final minting calculation by calling ``mint`` manually.
+Each node on the NuCypher network sends per period commitment transactions signalling continued commitment to providing service, and to calculation of NU rewards for prior periods ("minting").
+At the final period of a stake, automatic minting will stop and intervention is required to complete the final minting calculation by calling ``mint`` manually.

 Q: What are the recommended specifications for running a nucypher node?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~